yangasai/Follow_the_light/README.md

 ## About

-The Miko project is a visual novel.
-The feature of the gameplay is the ability to communicate with the character through the choices.
-A special feature of the character is working with the API, a large list of phrases and variations of responses to the player, working with the OC, etc.
+Following the Light is a visual novel based on the key theme of the Everlasting Summer game.
+There are many new mechanics available in the game, an updated visual part and a reworking of the main plot with additions.

 ## Developers